 - Review your compliance needs for regulations such as GDPR and the CCPA, or agencies such as the U.S. Securities & Exchange Commission, which has specific requirements for incident response plans to address stakeholders.

-What to Include in Your Cybersecurity Incident Response Plan
+What You Need to Include in Your Cyber Security Incident Response Plan

 - Identification: This step in the plan involves identifying the breach or threat that occurred, who discovered it and when, and what areas of your business was impacted.

-- Investigation: Finding out how the breach occurred or where the vulnerabilities and gaps are in your system, is a needed step to ensure the breach doesn’t occur again.
-A review should be conducted by your IT team or your third-party managed service provider on the following: real-time memory, system and application logs, external storage, etc.
+- Investigation: Finding out how the breach occurred or where the vulnerabilities and gaps are in your system is a needed step to ensure the breach doesn’t occur again.
+A review should be conducted by your IT team or your third-party managed service provider on the following: real-time memory, system and application logs, and external storage.